BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 `logic_error` exceptions are usually caused when a logical precondition of a class or function is not satisfied. `logic_error` has several subclasses, which are listed below along with their use cases.

  - `domain_error`: Error related to valid input range.
-For example, this could be thrown when a function receives a negative number when its domain includes all
+For example, this could be thrown when a function receives a negative number when its domain includes all non-negative numbers.
+ - `invalid_argument`: This is a general exception raised when a function receives an unexpected argument.
+ - `length_error`:  This exception is used when some action would violate a maximum size constraint.
+ - `out_of_range`: This exception is used

 ## Reference Types